zitabou/EZShop/Deliverables/DesignAssessmentDocument.md

 <The goal of this document is to analyse the structure of your project, compare it with the design delivered
 on April 30, discuss whether the design could be improved>
 ```
-If we were to put the classes contained in the classes package into the data package the tangles would be 0

 # Levelized structure map
 ```